mindw/RoyalMechs/RoyalMechs/README.md

 Additional Royal variants following patterned after the variants introduced in 1.9.1.
 Should work with both ModTek and vanilla mod loader.

-These are _not_ available in shops - as the prices are not updated.
+Available in the black market and advanced Star League systems.
 Instead, use [FellOfACargoShip] or [BattleTech Save Editor] mods to add them your mech bay.